doychinivanov/social-media-prototype/README.md

 * Profle page - all recent activity of the user, their email, profile picture and list of people who follow them and who the user is following.
 * News Feed Page - accessible only for logged in users.
 In the news feed you can see all recent activity of the people you follow.

+## Installation
+All dependencies are listed in the package.json file.
+To run the project you must install all of them.
+You also must have MongoDB installed locally.
+Change the connection string to your local database in *databaseConfig,js* file, located in *config* folder, and you will be all set.

 ## Data Structure
 ### Collections